ykotseruba/P3O3_metrics/README.md

 To compute saliency maps for images in P<sub>3</sub> and O<sub>3</sub> datasets:

-1. Download the datasets manually from [http://data.nvision2.eecs.yorku.ca/P3O3/] or using the script in the `data` folder:
+1. Download the datasets manually from <http://data.nvision2.eecs.yorku.ca/P3O3/> or using the script in the `data` folder:

 ```
 cd data
 sh download_data.sh
 ```

 2. Install SMILER.
-Follow instructions in the official repository [https://github.com/TsotsosLab/SMILER].
+Follow the instructions in the official repository <https://github.com/TsotsosLab/SMILER>.

 3. Run the models using the `yaml` files in the `SMILER_experiments` folder (updated the paths to the P<sub>3</sub> and O<sub>3</sub> images if needed):